becketalservices/beas-cnx-cloud/docs/AWS/chapter5.md

 ```

-As the ElasticSearch was installed on the default storage class which does not support "ReadWireMany" we need to reate the es-pvc-backup pvc manually:
+As the ElasticSearch was installed on the default storage class which does not support "ReadWireMany" we need to create the es-pvc-backup pvc manually:

 ```
 # Delete existing PVC